-3.2 Out-of-Band via Ethernet
+3.3 Out-of-Band via Ethernet

 The RAIDWatch manager software provides a graphical interface to RAID subsystems.
-RAIDWatch comes with an installer program that facilitates the installation of software modules for remote access to the array through the Internet (Applet mode).
-Before a remote browser can access the array, prepare the following:
+RAIDWatch comes with an installer program that facilitates the installation of software modules for local/remote access to the array through standard TCP/IP.